mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 uses the fewest exchanges of currencies to yield a profit.

-Because the IRS (United States Internal Revenue Service) taxes long transaction sequences with a high rate, all profiting sequences must consist of `n` or fewer transactions where `n` is the dimension of the table giving conversion rates.
+Because the IRS (United States Internal Revenue Service) taxes long transaction sequences with a high rate, all profitable sequences must consist of `n` or fewer transactions where `n` is the dimension of the table giving conversion rates.
 The sequence `1 2 1` represents two conversions.

-If a profiting sequence exists you must print the sequence of exchanges that results in a profit.
+If a profitable sequence exists you must print the sequence of exchanges that results in a profit.
 The sequence is printed as a sequence of integers with the integer `i` representing the `i`-th line of the conversion table (country `i`).
-The first integer in the sequence is the country from which the profiting sequence starts.
+The first integer in the sequence is the country from which the profitable sequence starts.
 This integer also ends the sequence.

 If no profiting sequence of `n` or fewer transactions exists, then the line